maptiler/manual/usage.rst

  maptiler -o outputdir input.tif -cutline_proj shape.shp

-A cutline can be applied for the whole dataset by putting it in front of all the file names.
-A cutline specific for each input file can be applied, if the parameter is used after a filename (see section MapTiler Command Structure).
+A cutline is specific for each input file, the parameter has to be used after a filename (see section MapTiler Command Structure).

 Multiple files into multiple MBTiles or Folders
 -------